b-mian/EECS3401-ML-Project/README.md

 # EECS3401-ML-Project

-LINK TO VIDEO ON GOOGLE DRIVE: https://drive.google.com/file/d/1KdvcZU38rPYf5HZHWB31YeufltftJCz2/view?usp=sharing
+LINK TO PRESENTATION (SUMMARY VIDEO) ON GOOGLE DRIVE: https://drive.google.com/file/d/1KdvcZU38rPYf5HZHWB31YeufltftJCz2/view?usp=sharing

 This dataset was sourced from the UC Irvine Machine Learning Repository.
 The data is recent (December 2021) and was collected by researchers at the Instituto Politécnico de Portalegre in Portugal for a study on student academic performance.
 The original purpose of open-sourcing the dataset is to use “machine learning techniques to identify students at risk at an early stage of their academic path, so that strategies to support them can be put into place” (Martins, 2021).